ooples/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

 -  ``break`` --- a keyword.
 Can be used only in loops.
 It exits the loop.

-This example use a `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ statement to lookback a user-defined amount of bars to determine how many bars have a `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ that is higher or lower than the `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ of the last bar on the chart.
+This example use a `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ statement to look back a user-defined amount of bars to determine how many bars have a `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ that is higher or lower than the `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ of the last bar on the chart.
 A `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ loop is necessary here,